 A. Apart from assisting you with the company registration process, we also offer a comprehensive list of other company registration services.
 To view our Services List Click Here.

-A. The following Requirements are necessary:
+The following Requirements are necessary:

 - You will need a registered company.
 To register a company Click Here.

 - You need to be registered with the Compensation Fund.
 For more information Click Here.

 - The annual fees that are payable at the Compensation Fund, need to be up to date.

 A. If CIPC has no recorded Annual Return fees for you Company for the past few years, we can restore your Company by updating the Annual Return fees.
 We offer Annual Returns as a service.
 If your company fees were too far in arrears (normally 2 years or more) your Company may have been 'deregistered' and thus taken off CIPC's system and unable to trade.
 In this case you can apply to re-instate your Company (either Pty or Close Corporation).

 A. All Companies are registered with CIPC (Companies and Intellectual Property Commission) and can be validated through a Certificate of Confirmation containing all the location / Director's details of the company.

 A. Banks and numerous other entities require that you have a Share Certificate, even if you have only one Shareholder.
 Shareholder Certificates (separate function from CIPC) can only be created legally by following a very specific process.